Idaapayo/kpi-dashboard/README.md

 ### 2. **Picking a custom range of dates for the KPI cards**
 I had a tough time finding the right calendar library that would allow picking of a range of dates without type issues
-- **Solution**: I found react-calendar and downloaded the types library and expose the types for the range of dates
+- **Solution**: I found react-calendar and downloaded the types library and exposed the types for the range of dates

 ## Future Improvements

 ### 1. **Advanced Data Visualizations**
-- Adding advanced drill down charts that can show a bar chart of sales over time when a bubble on the bubbleChart is clicked.
+- Adding advanced drill-down charts that can show a bar chart of sales over time when a bubble on the bubbleChart is clicked.

 ### 2. **Data Export**
 - Implementing a feature to export the filtered transaction data and chart visualizations as CSV or PDF files could make this dashboard more useful for business reporting.